kohoutech/Kohoutech.OBOE/README.md

-# Kohoutech.Win32
+# Kohoutech.OBOE

+OBOE - Origami Binary for Objects and Executables

-library for displaying and editing Windows internals
+a library for working with object and executable files

-<a href="https://kohoutech.github.io/Kohoutech.Win32/">project documentation</a><br/>
+<a href="https://kohoutech.github.io/Kohoutech.OBOE/">project documentation</a><br/>

-this library is available as a <a href="https://www.nuget.org/packages/Kohoutech.Win32/">NuGet package</a><br/>
+this library is available as a <a href="https://www.nuget.org/packages/Kohoutech.OBOE/">NuGet package</a><br/>